7Dheeraj7/OSS-IITDH/README.md

 2. **Using the DAPP**
    - **You need to use the metamask extension carefully(Chainging the account to the one we are trying to use.)**
+   -  **Everytime you change the metamask account check if it got connected to the network on your extensions->metamask before doing any function in the DAPP.**
    - **ADMIN**
    - In metamask select the account that we deployed our NFT's.
    - Copy wallet address of a different account(these are our users) in metamask.